twota/terms-of-service-and-privacy-policy/README.md

 To use “twota”, you must create an account by providing honest, accurate and complete information, including your name, age, gender, location, and preferences.

 4.2 Verification
-To maintain our community safe, genuine, and authentic, and also, to access certain features, all users are required to verify their profile within "[DefaultOption().lastDaysForGettingVerification] days" of registration.
+To maintain our community safe, genuine, and authentic, and also to access certain features, all users are required to verify their profile within "7 days" of registration.
 Failure to complete verification within this timeframe may result in account restrictions.
 To apply for verification:
 ▪Submit a clear, well-lit selfie showing your face centered and unobstructed.
 ▪All profile photos must feature you and be taken within the past "2 years".
-▪You may attempt verification up to “[DefaultOption().maxApplyForVerification} times”.
-After [DefaultOption().maxApplyForVerification} failed attempts, your account will be limited to deletion-only access.
+▪You may attempt verification up to “10 times”.
+After 10 failed attempts, your account will be limited to deletion-only access.

 ☑ Note: A "verified" badge indicates that the user's selfie has been manually reviewed and reasonably matches their profile photos.
 However, no verification process is entirely foolproof.
 Despite our efforts, some individuals may attempt to circumvent the system.
 Users are strongly encouraged to exercise caution and good judgment when engaging with others. “twota” does not guarantee the accuracy of any user’s identity, including those marked as verified.